Teng-Qiu-Clustering/Fast-LDP-MST-Clustering-IEEE-TKDE-2022/README.md

 Note 2: **# How to use this method to test real-world dataset (use the following function)**

-[Label,time] = FastLDPMST(data, nC); %% data: test dataset (a matrix with column being features); nC: number of expected clusters; MinSize and K: one can follow the setttings in "Demo1.m"; Label: a vector indicating cluster assignments; time: runtime;
+[Label,time] = FastLDPMST(data, nC, MinSize, K); %% data: test dataset (a matrix with column being features); nC: number of expected clusters; MinSize and K: one can follow the setttings in "Demo1.m"; Label: a vector indicating cluster assignments; time: runtime;

 # Figures